ThinkInvis/RoR2-RadialPings/ModMeta/README.md

 - An Order Drones feature is planned.
 - Streamlined support for other mods to add additional options is planned.
-- Let's Go! and Ping Player options leave some cases (namely targeting allies) poorly handled.
+- Let's Go! options leave some cases (namely targeting allies) poorly handled.
 - Some other options may not be final.
 - Text in the UI is a little shakily positioned.
 - See the GitHub repo for more!

 ## Changelog

+**2.0.0**

+- Finished implementing Ping Player options.
+- Slightly improved behavior of inner dead zone and button selection.
+- Added an experimental Respondables system.
+Let's Go! > Start Teleporter and Let's Go! > Hurry Up pings can now be responded to with a vote within 30 seconds of the original ping.
+- Reorganized project into 3 modules (RadialMenu, PingCatalog, RadialPingsCore).
+RadialMenu may be split into its own mod at a later date.
+- Added documentation in several areas.

 **1.0.0**